iron-io/docs/worker/articles/databases/using_local_storage.md

 You access this storage by making use of the var `user_dir` in the worker.
 This var provides the path of the directory your worker has write access to.

-Here's an example takes a file from the web and saves it in local storage.(The log snippet justs logs the contents of `user_dir`.)
+Here's an example takes a file from the web and saves it in local storage.(The log snippet just logs the contents of `user_dir`.)

 <pre>
 class S3Worker < IronWorker::Base